About the Leukemia & Lymphoma Society

 Our mission: Cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.

 Since 1949, the Leukemia & Lymphoma Society (LLS) has been dedicated to curing leukemia, lymphoma and myeloma.
 LLS is the world's largest voluntary (nonprofit) health organization dedicated to funding blood cancer research and providing education and patient services.

-Because of the continued support of you and our partners and sponsors, in fiscal year 2015 we were able to:
+Because of the continued support of you and our partners and sponsors:

 More Financial Information: